Property Management Blog

 • Maintain all heating, sanitary, plumbing, ventilating, and electrical facilities.

-• Landlords must make repairs on time.
+• Landlords must make property repairs on time.

-• Provide hot and cold running water.
+• Landlords must provide hot and cold running water on the property.

 • Landlords must provide properly functioning smoke and carbon monoxide detectors.